10hendersonm/story-titles/README.md

 - That time Anna and I went on a swamp boat tour
 - That time I saw a bear
 - That time I had the best PB&J of my life
+- That time I might have had the best burger of my life